mbevand/ledthemfight/README.md

 # Motivation

 The main reason I created LED Them Fight is that I wanted to make it *dead simple* to create custom effects rendered live and reliably.
 No streaming real-time pixel data over unreliable Wi-Fi.
 No downloading hundreds of megabytes of firmware development packages.
 No reflashing microcontrollers.
 No recompiling anything.
-Just type simple Python code which is instantly rendered on a locally-attached LED string.
+Just write simple Python code which is instantly rendered on a locally-attached LED string.
 From a factory-reset Raspberry Pi **it takes less than 60 seconds to install & configure LED Them Fight and code your first custom effect!**

 Compare this to current solutions: for example if you are using the popular [WLED](https://kno.wled.ge/) controller, there are two options to create custom effects:

-1. Either you stream real-time pixel data from a computer [over UDP to WLED](https://kno.wled.ge/interfaces/udp-realtime/), but WLED runs on ESP32 which is typically on Wi-Fi, so animations will inevitably glitch.
-And even if you want to get an Ethernet-enabled ESP32 it is not convenient or may not be possible to wire Ethernet where you need.
-Plus the requirement to have two systems (computer + ESP32) adds complexity and cost.
+1. Either you stream real-time pixel data from a computer [over UDP to WLED](https://kno.wled.ge/interfaces/udp-realtime/), but WLED runs on ESP32 which is typically Wi-Fi-connected, and Wi-Fi may not be available or reliable where you need it, such as an outdoor location where holiday lights are set up.
+Pulling an Ethernet cable may not be convenient.
+Overall, the requirement to have two systems (computer + ESP32) and reliable networking adds complexity and cost.

-2. Or you download and install [hundreds of megabytes of Visual Studio Code / PlatformIO packages](https://kno.wled.ge/advanced/compiling-wled/), then edit WLED's source to code your effect in C++, then compile and reflash your ESP32, then figure out your effect has some bugs so you re-compile, re-flash, re-test, and continuously waste time with these test cycles.
+2. Or you download and install [hundreds of megabytes of Visual Studio Code / PlatformIO packages](https://kno.wled.ge/advanced/compiling-wled/) just to compile WLED, then edit its source to code your effect in C++, then compile and reflash your ESP32, then figure out your effect has some bugs so you re-compile, re-flash, re-test, etc. Slow testing iterations.
+Annoying.

-But with LED Them Fight, all you need is a text editor to write effects in as little as 1 or 2 lines of Python, and when you edit a `red` to `blue`, it **instantly and automatically** notices the edit and renders blue on the LED string.
-You have basically a live view of your effect code as you are typing it!
+But with LED Them Fight, all you need is a text editor to write effects in as few as 1 or 2 lines of Python code, and when you edit a `red` to `blue`, it **instantly and automatically** notices the edit and renders blue on the LED string.
+The browser also shows a preview of the effect.
+You have basically a live view and live preview of your effect code as you are typing it!
 This allows to very, very quickly iterate and experiment with animations and colors.

 # Quick Start Guide